skranz/skranz.github.com/_posts/2020-12-15-HowManyCovidCasesDidEUAinUKprevent.md

 ## [1] 440.1538
 ```

 To compute the number of directly prevented deaths, we first estimate the daily death probability for inhabitants that not yet have had a confirmed Covid-19 case.
-We then multiply by it by the number of early vaccinated persons, the 21 days head-start and the assumed vaccine efficiency of 95%:
+We then multiply it by the number of early vaccinated persons, the 21 days head-start and the assumed vaccine efficiency of 95%:

 ```r